maxplanck-ie/snakepipes/README.rst

 Afterward, simply run the following:

-``conda create -n snakePipes -c mpi-ie -c bioconda -c conda-forge snakePipes``
+``conda install mamba -c conda-forge && mamba create -n snakePipes -c mpi-ie -c bioconda -c conda-forge snakePipes``

 This will create a new conda environment called "snakePipes" into which snakePipes is installed.
 You will then need to create the conda environments needed by the various workflows.
 To facilitate this we provide the `snakePipes` commands: